• Skip to primary navigation

 • If the bread isn’t stale, dry it out either by laying the slices out for a few hours, overnight, or baking them at 300°F for 10-15 minutes.
 Stale bread soaks up the custard mixture very nicely without becoming soggy.

 • Mix the brown sugar, cinnamon, nutmeg, and salt in a small bowl.
-Add the dry sugar and spice mixture to a large, shallow dish such as a pie pan.
+Add this dry sugar and spice mixture to a large, shallow dish such as a pie pan.

 • Pour the Just Egg, creamer, vanilla, and almond extract into the shallow dish.
 Whisk everything together until it’s well combined.

 • Heat a large nonstick skillet to medium heat.
-Add 1 tablespoon of vegan butter to the pan and make sure the pan is fully coated with it.
+Add 1 tbsp of vegan butter to the pan and make sure the pan is fully coated with it.

 • Pan fry the french toast slices for 3-4 minutes on each side until they’re golden brown.
 Use a sturdy, thin spatula turner to flip them over because a little sticking is expected.

-• After you’ve cooked the first set, wipe the skillet mostly clean and add another tablespoon of vegan butter for the next set of slices.
-Repeat the soak and fry steps until all the slices are cooked.
+• After you’ve cooked the first set, wipe the skillet mostly clean and add another tbsp of vegan butter for the next set of slices.
+Repeat the soak and cook steps until all the slices are cooked.

 • Place the cooked slices in the microwave or in a covered dish to keep them warm while you’re cooking the remaining French toast.
 Serve the French toast warm with any of your favorite toppings and enjoy!